 8. Support Obligations.
-Under new subsection (d)(2), (e)(2), a security interest in a "support obligation (defined in Section 9-102) automatically follows from a security interest in the underlying, supported collateral.
+Under new subsection (d)(2), a security interest in a "support obligation (defined in Section 9-102) automatically follows from a security interest in the underlying, supported collateral.
 We believe this to be implicit in current law.
-Subsection (f) provides a related rule.
-A security interest can attach to a letter of credit or to proceeds of a letter of credit only if it also attaches to the underlying obligation for which the letter of credit is a support obligation.
-That is, a letter of credit or proceeds of a letter of credit cannot serve independently as collateral under this Article.

 9. Real Estate Mortgages.
 Subsection (e)(5) codifies the common-law rule that a transfer of an obligation secured by a mortgage also transfers the mortgage.
 See Restatement of the Law of Property (Mortgages) § 5.4(a), Tent.
 Draft No. 5 (March 18, 1996).
-The Drafting Committee has not yet considered
+The Drafting Committee has not yet considered whether this approach should be extended beyond real estate mortgages to any other "lien on property.